Capitains/tutorial-nemo/1-setting-up-the-app.md

 ```

 The setup of Nemo needs few basic parameters :
-- the `name` of the Nemo instance.
-Usually you can only put "Nemo" here if you do not have multiple instance of Nemo;
+- The `name` of the Nemo instance.
+Usually you can only put "Nemo" here if you do not have multiple instances of Nemo;
 - the `resolver` of the Nemo instance.
-We just got it set-up up there;
+We just got it set up up there;
 - the Flask `app` on which to connect Nemo.
 Nemo is a plugin for Flask App Objects, so you need to connect them.
-Same situation here, we alread had set it up;
+Same situation here, we already had set it up;
 - the `base_url` which is the URL starting path for your Nemo instance.
 If your Flask app contains more than just Nemo, it will be useful to put a little something in there.
 Otherwise, you can simply do `base_url=""` to have Nemo accessible at the root of your application (instead of the `/nemo` default path)

 This leads to having the following code :